Skip to Content

 Requirements for Applicants:

-According to ASHP applicants to all pharmacy residencies must be a graduate or candidate for graduation of an Accreditation Council for Pharmacy Education (ACPE) accredited degree program (or one in process of pursuing accreditation) or have a Foreign Pharmacy Graduation Equivalency Committee (FPGEC) certificate from the National Association of Boards of Pharmacy (NABP).
+According to ASHP, applicants to all pharmacy residencies must be a graduate or candidate for graduation of an Accreditation Council for Pharmacy Education (ACPE) accredited degree program (or one in process of pursuing accreditation) or have a Foreign Pharmacy Graduation Equivalency Committee (FPGEC) certificate from the National Association of Boards of Pharmacy (NABP).
 At a minimum, the college must be a five-year pharmacy degree program.

 Applicants to the Iowa City VA PGY-1 Pharmacy Residency Program will have maintained a pharmacy GPA > 3.0 or pass/fail equivalent* (*No repeated pharmacy course; pass all pharmacy courses and in top 50% of pharmacy class).
-According to VHA directive 1108.07 pharmacy residents need to secure pharmacy licensure within 90 days of starting the PGY1 residency training program.
+According to VHA directive 1108.07, residents need to secure pharmacy licensure within 90 days of starting the PGY1 residency training program.

 Iowa licensure is not required.
 Applicants must be a U.S. citizen by the application deadline.

-This residency site agrees no person at this site will solicit, accept, or use any ranking related information from any applicant.
+This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any applicant.

 Application Deadline: January 4